luxonis/depthai-docs-website/source/pages/faq.rst

 ##################################################################################

 Not hard.
 Usually DepthAI is up/running on your platform within a couple minutes (most of which is download time).
-The requirements are Python and OpenCV (which are great to have on your system anyway!). see :ref:`here <Supported Platforms>` for supported platforms and how to get up/running with them.
+The requirements are Python and OpenCV (which are great to have on your system anyway!).
+See :ref:`here <Supported Platforms>` for supported platforms and how to get up/running with them.

 **Raspbian, Ubuntu, macOS, Windows,** and many others are supported and are easy to get up/running.